darrensapalo/chainlink-codecamp/QUESTIONS.md

 }
 ```

-8. What is the expected output upon completion for the attendees?
+## 6. What is the expected completed work from the attendees?

+## 7. When does the "Open zeppelin contract wizard" get used?

+## 8. When does the newly created AccuWeather app get used?

+## 9. When do the IPFS Metadata get used?